ArzaniTesting/ArzaniTesting.github.io/README.md

 The complete 2022 Software Testing Bootcamp - Course was used to create demo test cases.

-* An example of an Uber project in Jira.
+* Test cases for an Uber project in Jira.

 [UberJiraRun.pdf](https://github.com/ArzaniTesting/ArzaniTesting.github.io/files/12130171/UberJiraRun.pdf)